Run Tests on Private Grid

 }

-Here’s a quick GIF demonstrating how to execute tests through a Dynamic Agent through API with the above mentioned endpoint.
-Execute Tests using API
+Here’s a quick demonstration on executing tests through a Dynamic Agent through API with the above mentioned endpoint.

 Execute Tests in Private Grid from Application